tanaikech/ggsrun/help/README.md

 > **IMPORTANT :**

 > 1. After Manifests was added to GAS, the time zone can be set by it.
 But when a new project is created by API, I noticed that the time zone is different from own local time zone.
 When a new project is manually created by browser, the time zone is the same to own local time zone.
 I think that this may be a bug.
 So I added an option for setting time zone when a new project is created.
 And also I reported about this to [Google Issue Tracker](https://issuetracker.google.com/issues/72019223).
-1. If you want to create a bound script in Slide, an error occurs.
+> 1. If you want to create a bound script in Slide, an error occurs.
 When a bound script can be created to Apreadsheet, Document and Form using Apps Script API.
 Furthermore, when the bound script in Slide is updated, it works fine.
 So I think that this may be also a bug.
-I reported about this to [Google Issue Tracker](https://issuetracker.google.com/issues/72238499).
+I reported about this to [Google Issue Tracker](https://issuetracker.google.com/issues/72238499). **This issue was solved at Mar.
+6, 2018.**

 ### Help
 ~~~